 Textbooks, uniforms and supplies for each nursing course will be available at the LSSU Barnes and Noble bookstore.
 See supply list.
 Student uniforms will be purchased during the first week of classes once admitted to the clinical portion of the nursing program.

-Nursing ID's are required and will be ordered through the Cisler Center.
+Nursing ID's are required and will be ordered through the Human Resources department.